 Kiawe tree forest inside Puakō Petroglyph Park.
 Walking through this short forest felt like venturing towards Mordor in Lord of the Rings - it was very quiet and ancient-looking.

 Brandon got a closer look at the waterfall with his binoculars when we hiked in ʻAkaka Falls State Park on the Hilo side of the island.
-If you're planning to see the falls with young kids, don't worry, the hike is very easy and is paved the whole way.
+If you're planning to see the falls with young kids, don't worry, the hike is very easy and is paved the whole way, though not wheelchair accessible.

 Our beautiful hotel, the Royal Kona Resort in Kailua-Kona.
 Our home away from home for ten days on Hawaii's Big Island.
 It kind of looks like a cruise ship, doesn't it?